 Hỏa Lò Prison

 I have a thing with visiting prisons, they have such history.
-I’ve been to two others – Kingston Pen and Eastern State Pen in Philadelphia.
+I’ve been to two others – Kingston Penitentiary (Kingston Ontario Canada) and Eastern State Penitentiary in Philadelphia.

 Again with it being Tết – the museum itself was closed, but, we did walk around the gardens.